scanarium/scanarium-handbook/source/30-Coloring pages/10-Scanarium coloring pages/en.md

 {=macro(zoomable-image-left, coloring-page-ok.jpg, Scanarium coloring page)}
 {: class=clearfix}

-You can download them for free in the [PDF section](https://scanarium.com/coloring-pages.html) of the homepage.
+You can download them for free in the [Coloring Pages section](https://scanarium.com/coloring-pages.html) of the homepage.

 Scanarium only works with these Scanarium coloring pages.

-version: 1.004
+version: 1.005